oneoclock/covid19-npis-causal-analysis/index.md

-Below is the Data Visualization obtained from my CoViD-19 Analysis Project.
+#Below is the Data Visualization obtained from my CoViD-19 Analysis Project.

 ![Image1](feature_imp.png)
-Above is the visualization of each feature and it importance in determining number of cases.
+##Above is the visualization of each feature and its importance in determining the number of cases.

 ![Image3](pop_den.png)
 Distribution of Population density in US counties.